 Terrestrial laser scanning

 Komarovo village.
 Study area can be subdivided into two parts.
 The eastern part is characterized by significant anthropogenic impact on beach morphology and presence of numerous recreation constructions (recreation area “Beach Paradise”).
-Western part of study area is less disturbed.
-The beach is more than 30 m wide; it includes beach ridge and berm.
-In the backshore, the foredune (2–2.5 m high) is observed.
-These parts of study area are separated by small river.
+Western part of the study area is less disturbed.
+The beach is more than 30 m width; it includes the beach ridge and the berm.
+In the backshore, the foredune (2–2.5 m height) is observed.
+These parts of the study area are separated by the small river.

-As the beach is heavily eroded [6], [1], in frame of private recreation area located in the eastern part of study area the coast protection measures have been carried out (e.g. removing of big boulders with short groins or breakwaters construction, artificial beach nourishment etc.).
-Coast protection as well as construction of wooden recreation facilities have been executed without taking into account coastal dynamic processes and lead to beach degradation.
+As the beach is heavily eroded [6], [1], within the boundaries of the private recreation area located in the eastern part of the study area the coastal protection measures have been carried out (e.g. removing of big boulders with short groins or breakwaters construction, artificial beach nourishment etc.).
+Coastal protection as well as construction of wooden recreation facilities have been executed without taking into account coastal dynamic processes and lead to beach degradation.

 TLS area where comparison of relief surface after survey of August and December 2015 using 3D numerical model is 4020 m².
-Results of calculation have shown that after storm of 5-7 December 2015, along 200 m of sandy beach 920.3 m³ of sand were removed.
-Coastal escarpment and foredune slope and crest (including coastal terrace surface behind the foredune) was most intensely threatened by erosion.
+Results of calculation have shown that after storm of 5-7 December 2015, along the segment of the sandy beach (200 m length)920.3 m³ of sand was removed.
+Coastal escarpment and foredune slope and crest (including coastal terrace surface behind the foredune) were most intensely threatened by erosion.
 Area of sand redeposition was located in the central part of beach profile, where slightly dome shaped surface (or ridge) was formed.
 Total volume of eroded sediment material was 464.5 m³, volume of deposited material – 455.8 m³ (Table 1), nonrecoverable sediment loss – 8.7 m³ (or about 2% of material, mobilized during the storm).
-Distance of sand escarpment retreat within anthropogenically disturbed part of study area was 2.5 m (Fig. 2), while foredune slope in the adjacent (“natural”) part of the coast was shifted 1.5 m landward, forming active escarpment.
+Length of sand escarpment retreat within the anthropogenically disturbed part of the study area was 2.5 m (Fig. 2), while foredune slope in the adjacent (“natural”) part of the coast was shifted 1.5 m landward, forming active escarpment.